Bienen School of Music: History

 The Bienen School of Music is one of the oldest degree-granting music schools in the United States.
 Its beginnings date to 1873, when the Northwestern Female College and the Evanston College for Ladies were incorporated into the Northwestern University Woman's College.
 This new institution established the Conservatory of Music, and in 1891, Peter Christian Lutkin was named its director.
 In 1895, it became the School of Music, with Lutkin serving as its first dean.

 During Lutkin's 33-year tenure, a new music building opened, the "Beehive" practice facility was constructed, and the first honorary doctor of music degree was awarded in 1915 to Frederick Stock, conductor of the Chicago Symphony Orchestra.
 Lutkin was succeeded in 1928 by Carl Beecher, who had earned the school's first bachelor's degree.
 Music education professor John W. Beattie was appointed the school's third dean in 1936.
-During his administration the graduate program was expanded and Lutkin Hall constructed in 1941.
-George Howerton, assumed the deanship in 1951.
-Under his leadership the school established an opera program, began a series of guest artist master classes, and increased the music library's holdings.
-He was succeeded in 1971 by Thomas Miller, whose tenure brought sweeping revisions to the undergraduate curriculum as well as the opening of Pick-Staiger Concert Hall in 1975 and Regenstein Hall of Music in 1977.
+During his administration, the graduate program was expanded and Lutkin Hall constructed in 1941.
+George Howerton assumed the deanship in 1951.
+Under his leadership, the school established an opera program, began a series of guest artist master classes, and increased the music library's holdings.
+He was succeeded in 1971 by Thomas Miller, whose tenure brought revisions to the undergraduate curriculum as well as the opening of Pick-Staiger Concert Hall in 1975 and Regenstein Hall of Music in 1977.
 Bernard J. Dobroski became the school's sixth dean in 1990.
-His term featured an emphasis on faculty and student recruitment, expansion of course offerings for non-majors, and community engagement programs.
+His term expanded the course offerings for non-majors and community engagement programs.

-Toni-Marie Montgomery has served as dean since 2003.
-Under her leadership the school has established two international awards, the Jean Gimbel Lane Prize in Piano Performance and the Michael Ludwig Nemmers Prize in Music Composition; focused on guest-artist residencies; established the Institute for New Music; provided all doctor of musical arts candidates with full-tuition scholarships; opened the Patrick G. and Shirley W. Ryan Center for the Musical Arts; appointed the Dover Quartet as the school's quartet-in-residence; and secured funding for a tour to Asia in 2018 by the Northwestern University Symphony Orchestra.
+Toni-Marie Montgomery served as dean from 2003 to 2023.
+Under her leadership the school has established two international awards, the Jean Gimbel Lane Prize in Piano Performance and the Michael Ludwig Nemmers Prize in Music Composition; established the Institute for New Music; provided all doctor of musical arts candidates with full-tuition scholarships; opened the Patrick G. and Shirley W. Ryan Center for the Musical Arts; appointed the Dover Quartet as the school's quartet-in-residence; and secured funding for a tour to Asia in 2018 by the Northwestern University Symphony Orchestra.

+Since September 1, 2023, Jonathan Bailey Holland, alumnus of the Curtis Institute of Music and Harvard University and previous chair of the music department at Carnegie Mellon University, has been the dean of the Bienen School of Music.

 Areas of study

 The Bienen School of Music offers 15 academic majors in six degree programs.
-The ad hoc, or self-designed, major offers an option for students whose interests fall outside the school's standard offerings.
 The Bienen School offers programs in the following areas of study: